meetbryce/unify/README.md

 1. SQL expressions for rest specs
 1. Implement "peek <table>" command which automatically selects interesting columns
 1. Implement "run [<notebook>] at <schedule>" command
+1. Have "show tables" indicate table comment and if data has been loaded from the table yet
+1. Automagically show hyperlinks for URL content from tables
 1. Jupyter UI integration:
     1. Schema browser tree panel
     1. [done] Custom charting command